 Justin is patron of the Make a Difference Foundation, Solaris Care, Jason McLean Foundation, Children’s Leukaemia & Cancer Research in Western Australia, and an ambassador for the Cerebral Palsy Association, Peel Health Campus and the Jack Dunn Foundation.
 He was named as a Member of the Order of Australia (AM) for his services to Australian cricket and the community as patron of a large group of charities in the 2008 Queens’ Birthday Honours List.

-Justin has been a regular attendee at our WA Cricket Camp programs.
+Justin has been a regular attendee at our WA Cricket Camp programs for more than 20 years.
 His love for the game and the development of junior talent is clearly evident in his every action and you can find him helping individuals and groups cultivate appreciation for cricket and development of their skills.